telerik/winforms-docs/richtexteditor/features/read-only-ranges.md

 Read only ranges are a convenient way to restrict some of the content of a particular document from editing.
 When content is in a read only range, users are unable to edit, format or delete it.
 What is more, manipulating the document from code with __RadRichTextEditor's__ API or commands is also not possible.

 >tip  __RadRichTextEditor__ also provides another, more advanced option for restricting content which allows particular users or groups of users to edit different parts of a document.
-For more information on this check the documentation of the [Document Protection]({%slug winforms/richtexteditor-/features/document-protection%})feature.
+For more information on this check the documentation of the [Document Protection]({%slug winforms/richtexteditor-/features/document-protection%}) feature.
 >

 A read only annotation range is represented in __RadDocument__'s structure by two paired annotation markers – a  __ReadOnlyRangeStart__ instance and a __ReadOnlyRangeEnd__ instance.
 Both are inline elements, thus users are able to edit the document prior and after the annotation markers.
 More on Annotations you can find [here]({%slug winforms/richtexteditor-/document-elements/annotations%}).

 >note As read only ranges do not have a proper equivalent in most of the supported export formats (like DOCX or HTML), they are only exported to __RadDocument__ 's native format – XAML.
 >